HVAC Schools

 Diploma Programs

-With an HVAC diploma from an accredited education program, you will be ready to enter the exciting field of HVAC technology.
-You will learn the ins and outs of installing, repairing and maintaining different temperature control systems.
+An HVAC diploma from an accredited education program prepares students to enter the field of HVAC technology.
+Graduates learn the ins and outs of installing, repairing, and maintaining different temperature control systems.

 Certification

-1. 1.
-A type I technician primarily works on small appliances such as domestic refrigerators, window air conditioners, and vending machines.
+1. Type I technicians primarily work on small appliances such as domestic refrigerators, window air conditioners, and vending machines.

-2. 2.
-A type II technician primarily works on equipment using a high pressure refrigerant...
-The equipment includes residential air conditioners and heat pumps, supermarket refrigeration and process refrigeration.
+2. Type II technicians primarily work on equipment using a high-pressure refrigerant, including residential air conditioners, heat pumps, supermarket refrigeration, and process refrigeration.

-3. 3.
-A type III technician primarily works on equipment using a low pressure refrigerant, these units are primarily chillers.
+3. Type III technicians primarily work on equipment using a low-pressure refrigerant, primarily chillers.

-It is always best to go to a community college or a specialized HVAC training school as most of these schools offer online training or a combination of both.
-Some of the highly rated schools which provide Accredited HVAC training are Lincoln Technical Institute, WyoTech, Everest Institute and American School of Technology.
+When selecting an HVAC training program, it is best to choose a community college or a specialized HVAC training school, as most of these schools offer online training or a combination of both.
+Some highly rated schools that provide accredited HVAC training include Lincoln Technical Institute, WyoTech, Everest Institute, and American School of Technology.

 Online HVAC Training Programs